dmbarbour/wikilon/docs/ABCRT.md

 ### Multi-Process Access?

-With LMDB, I have the opportunity to use a single-process or multi-process access to the database.
+With LMDB, I have an opportunity to support multi-process access to the associated database.
+This could be very convenient, as it would enable shells, CLIs, and such to coexist.
+The main trouble will be tracking of ephemeron values, i.e. to enable GC involving value stowage.

+Ephemeral data might be tracked most easily by use of a shared mmap file with bloom filters or the like.

  Multi-process access to a database would be very convenient if I want to later develop shells, command-line interpreters, etc. to access this database in the background.
 However, multi-process manipulation does complicate tracking of ephemeral values.

 For my anticipated use case, multi-process access is not critical.
 Also, I can always develop command-line interpreters and shells that use HTTP queries against a local web service instead of direct access to the database.